aucar/PictureOrganizer/README.md

 # PictureOrganizer
 This script organizes your pictures and videos based on the embedded meta data like Dates and GPS Coordinates.
+Basically, takes a bunch of pictures and videos as seen on the first picture, and classifies them as seen on the second picture.

 ![alt tag](./screenshot.png)

+## Features
++ Supports most commong picture and video formats.
+(More can be supported with little tweaks)
++ Supports alternative metatags if one is not available. (e.g. if DateTimeOriginal tag is not available, uses MediaCreateDate, if not uses CreateDate)
++ Supports GPS data in different meatags.
++ Uses Google Maps API for reverse GeoCoding.
+(Converts GPS data [48.858494, 2.294486] to readable name [Eiffel Tower, Paris, France].
++ Provides a Geocode cache, to reduce online Google API calls.
++ Supports metadata side-files like (*.aae files) and relocates them to appropriate folders together with their underlying media file.
++ Debug and error logs are available.

 ## Quick Start
 + Clone this repo.
-+ You will need to install [MSYS](http://www.mingw.org/wiki/msys) on Windows (If you don't use [Git For Windows](https://git-scm.com/download/win)) already.
++ You will need to install [MSYS](http://www.mingw.org/wiki/msys) on Windows (If you don't use [Git For Windows](https://git-scm.com/download/win) already.)
 + Just add pictures to ```UnorganizedFiles``` folder.
 + Run the script like ```./OrganizeAllPictures.v34.sh```